Optional key stage 1 test administration guidance

 We encourage you to explain to parents and pupils what support is allowed in the tests.

 If administering under test conditions, we suggest schools prepare the test rooms to provide a quiet space for pupils.
-If you support a pupil with an access arrangement that may disturb or aid other pupils, we suggest administering the tests to those pupils in a separate room.
+If you support a pupil with an access arrangement that may disturb or aid other pupils, we suggest administering the tests to them in a separate room.

 To prepare any rooms where tests will take place, we encourage:

-You should open the test packs in the rooms where they are administered, in front of the pupils who are taking the test in the first sitting.
-Unused test papers from an opened pack may then be used for subsequent administrations - for example, if a group of pupils takes the test and another group is going to take it on a different day.
-There is no need to open a new test pack for each test administration.
+Any unused test papers that you ordered or printed may then be used for subsequent administrations – for example, if a group of pupils takes the test and another group is going to take it at a different time or on a different day.

-Each subject has 2 papers that we suggest are administered in order, but they do not need to be administered on the same day.
+Each subject has 2 papers.
+We suggest administering them in order, but they do not need to be administered on the same day.
 If both papers are administered on the same day, pupils may benefit from a break between papers.
-If administering under test conditions, pupils should complete each test paper on the day they start it and only be allowed to take each test once.
+If administering under test conditions, pupils should complete each test paper on the day they start it, and only be allowed to take each test once.

-From the moment the test pack has been opened, or the test materials have been printed, until Monday 3 June, teachers and test administrators should not:
+From the moment the test pack has been opened, or the test materials have been downloaded, until Monday 2 June, teachers and test administrators should not:

-This will help ensure the integrity, security and confidentiality of the tests is maintained for those schools administering the optional tests until the end of the assessment period, and so that no pupil has an advantage over another.
+This will help maintain the integrity, security and confidentiality of the tests for those schools administering the optional tests until the end of the recommended assessment period, and so that no pupil has an advantage over another.

 If administering under test conditions, to ensure the most valid results, you should not say or do anything during the tests which could be interpreted as giving pupils an advantage – for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again.